 - e.
 Carefully close the microprocessor release lever to secure the microprocessor in the socket. - 7.
-Install a heat sink on the microprocessor.
+Install a heat sink on the microprocessor by completing the following steps.

 Attention: Do not touch the thermal grease on the bottom of the heat sink or set down the heat sink after you remove the plastic cover.
 Touching the thermal grease will contaminate it.
+For details, see the information about thermal grease on page 44.

 - a.
 Make sure that the heat-sink release lever is in the open position. - b.
-Remove the plastic protective cover from the bottom of the heat sink.
+Remove the plastic protective cover from the bottom of the heat sink. - c.

-c.
 Align the heat sink above the microprocessor with the thermal-grease side down.
+Press firmly on the heat sink.

-- d.
-Slide the rear flange of the heat sink into the opening in the retainer bracket. - e.
-Press down firmly on the front of the heat sink until it is seated securely. - f.
-Rotate the heat-sink release lever to the closed position and hook it underneath the lock tab. - Install the microprocessor air baffle (see "Installing the microprocessor air baffle" on page 32).
+d.
+Slide the rear flange of the heat sink into the opening in the retainer bracket.

+- e.
+Press down firmly on the heat sink until it is seated securely. - f.
+Rotate the heat-sink release lever to the closed position and hook it underneath the lock tab.

-If you have other options to install or remove, do so now.
-Otherwise, go to "Completing the installation" on page 67.
+If you have other devices to install or remove, do so now.
+Otherwise, go to "Completing the installation" on page 54.